mk-fg/pulseaudio-mixer-cli/README.md

 mumble, skype or flash.

-Control over individual process streams seem to be almost unique to pulseaudio, pity there aren't much tools built to harness it.
+Control over individual process streams seem to be almost unique to pulseaudio, pity there aren't much tools built to harness it (at least weren't, initially).
 This one tries to fill the gap a bit.

 Initially wrote it to scratch my own itch in 2010, haven't changed pretty much anything since then.